monicajorgedev/jest/readme.md

   Updating Products
     ✓ should update a product
-    ✓ should fail when updating a product that does not exist (1 ms) ✓ should only update the price
-    ✓ should only update the name
+    ✓ should fail when updating a product that does not exist (1 ms) ✓ should fail when updating a product that does not exist ✓ should only update the name

 Test Suites: 1 passed, 1 total